ietf-wg-bpf/ebpf-docs/rst/instruction-set-opcodes.rst

 0x1e    any  0x00  any     if (u32)dst == (u32)src goto +offset                 `Jump instructions`_
 0x1f    any  0x00  0       dst -= src                                           `Arithmetic instructions`_
-0x20    any  any   any     (deprecated, implementation-specific)                `Legacy BPF Packet access instructions`_ 0x21    any  any   any     (deprecated, implementation-specific)                `Legacy BPF Packet access instructions`_ 0x22    any  any   any     (deprecated, implementation-specific)                `Legacy BPF Packet access instructions`_ 0x23    any  any   any     (deprecated, implementation-specific)                `Legacy BPF Packet access instructions`_ 0x24    0x0  any   0       dst = (u32)(dst \* imm)                              `Arithmetic instructions`_ 0x25    0x0  any   any     if dst > imm goto +offset                            `Jump instructions`_ 0x26    0x0  any   any     if (u32)dst > imm goto +offset                       `Jump instructions`_
+0x20    any  any   any     (deprecated, implementation-specific)                `Legacy BPF Packet access instructions`_ 0x24    0x0  any   0       dst = (u32)(dst \* imm)                              `Arithmetic instructions`_
+0x25    0x0  any   any     if dst > imm goto +offset                            `Jump instructions`_
+0x26    0x0  any   any     if (u32)dst > imm goto +offset                       `Jump instructions`_
 0x27    0x0  any   0       dst \*= imm                                          `Arithmetic instructions`_
-0x28    any  any   any     (deprecated, implementation-specific)                `Legacy BPF Packet access instructions`_ 0x29    any  any   any     (deprecated, implementation-specific)                `Legacy BPF Packet access instructions`_ 0x2a    any  any   any     (deprecated, implementation-specific)                `Legacy BPF Packet access instructions`_ 0x2b    any  any   any     (deprecated, implementation-specific)                `Legacy BPF Packet access instructions`_ 0x2c    any  0x00  0       dst = (u32)(dst \* src)                              `Arithmetic instructions`_ 0x2d    any  0x00  any     if dst > src goto +offset                            `Jump instructions`_ 0x2e    any  0x00  any     if (u32)dst > (u32)src goto +offset                  `Jump instructions`_
+0x28    any  any   any     (deprecated, implementation-specific)                `Legacy BPF Packet access instructions`_ 0x2c    any  0x00  0       dst = (u32)(dst \* src)                              `Arithmetic instructions`_
+0x2d    any  0x00  any     if dst > src goto +offset                            `Jump instructions`_
+0x2e    any  0x00  any     if (u32)dst > (u32)src goto +offset                  `Jump instructions`_
 0x2f    any  0x00  0       dst \*= src                                          `Arithmetic instructions`_
-0x30    any  any   any     (deprecated, implementation-specific)                `Legacy BPF Packet access instructions`_ 0x31    any  any   any     (deprecated, implementation-specific)                `Legacy BPF Packet access instructions`_ 0x32    any  any   any     (deprecated, implementation-specific)                `Legacy BPF Packet access instructions`_ 0x33    any  any   any     (deprecated, implementation-specific)                `Legacy BPF Packet access instructions`_ 0x34    0x0  any   0       dst = (u32)((imm != 0) ? ((u32)dst / (u32)imm) : 0)  `Arithmetic instructions`_
+0x30    any  any   any     (deprecated, implementation-specific)                `Legacy BPF Packet access instructions`_ 0x34    0x0  any   0       dst = (u32)((imm != 0) ? ((u32)dst / (u32)imm) : 0)  `Arithmetic instructions`_
 0x34    0x0  any   1       dst = (u32)((imm != 0) ? ((s32)dst s/ imm) : 0)      `Arithmetic instructions`_
 0x35    0x0  any   any     if dst >= imm goto +offset                           `Jump instructions`_
 0x36    0x0  any   any     if (u32)dst >= imm goto +offset                      `Jump instructions`_
 0x37    0x0  any   0       dst = (imm != 0) ? (dst / (u32)imm) : 0              `Arithmetic instructions`_
 0x37    0x0  any   1       dst = (imm != 0) ? (dst s/ imm) : 0                  `Arithmetic instructions`_
-0x38    any  any   any     (deprecated, implementation-specific)                `Legacy BPF Packet access instructions`_ 0x39    any  any   any     (deprecated, implementation-specific)                `Legacy BPF Packet access instructions`_ 0x3a    any  any   any     (deprecated, implementation-specific)                `Legacy BPF Packet access instructions`_ 0x3b    any  any   any     (deprecated, implementation-specific)                `Legacy BPF Packet access instructions`_ 0x3c    any  0x00  0       dst = (u32)((src != 0) ? ((u32)dst / (u32)src) : 0)  `Arithmetic instructions`_
+0x3c    any  0x00  0       dst = (u32)((src != 0) ? ((u32)dst / (u32)src) : 0)  `Arithmetic instructions`_
 0x3c    any  0x00  1       dst = (u32)((src != 0) ? ((s32)dst s/(s32)src) : 0)  `Arithmetic instructions`_
 0x3d    any  0x00  any     if dst >= src goto +offset                           `Jump instructions`_